storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap SQLitePlugin

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP(8), with HTML5 Web SQL API
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/WP(8), with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/)

 License for Android & WP(8) versions: MIT or Apache 2.0